 - $100 = 5,300 animals saved

 *It may be possible to adjust this estimate in August/September 2016, when we publish the results of our six-month follow-up survey.
 Please see the Veganuary 2016 Research Results – Lives Spared Addendum for full calculations of the statistics quoted above.
-To view the Veganuary 2016 results in full please click here.
+Follow the link to view the Veganuary 2016 results in full.
 Thanks to Animal Place for the imagery.